 3. INNER JOY - Freedom

-When in a pose, bring your breath and your thinking and your attention into alignment.
-Connect to your joy.
-It can be from a memory of a time or a place that made you feel happy or really vital and then recreate that internally.
+To practice joy, bring your breath and your thinking and your attention into alignment.
+Connect to your happy feelings.
+It can be from a memory of a time or a place that made you feel really happy or vital and then recreate that internally.
 It can be a place you create inside yourself.
 A place that nourishes all your deep needs.
-A place you can close your eyes and go to at any time.
+A place you can go to when you close your eyes and can feel at peace.
 A place no one else can touch or disrupt.
 Perhaps a younger version of yourself is there with you, and you're able to encourage or comfort them.
 Many possibilities here.

-Or using a mukha mudra (mood modifier) to help you find joy.
+Another way is by using a mukha mudra (mood modifier) to help you find joy.
 By curling up the corners of your mouth and taking a deep breath and spreading that energy of delight through your body.
 Try that and see how instantly the mood can shift.
-For some this might feeling like you're faking it.
-Acting happy can make you feel happy.
+For some this might feeling like you're faking it at first; yet acting happy can make you feel happy.

 You can also find inner joy by making it more personal in that moment.
-Sometimes when I have to walk up a very steep hill, instead of suffering my way through it, I change my focus, I find something around me to focus on that is beautiful.
-Like the way the sun looks behind the clouds or by smelling a flower or by watching that toddler jump in the puddles.
-By shifting your focus and returning to what's happening right now, you can find joy and gratitude in any almost situation.
+Sometimes when I have to walk up a very steep hill, instead of suffering my way through it, I change my focus.
+I find something around me to focus on that is beautiful.
+The way the sun looks behind the clouds or by smelling a flower or by watching that toddler jump in the puddles.
+By shifting your focus and returning to what's happening right now, you can find joy and gratitude in almost any situation.